dthajal1/cs161/proj1-writeup/question1.md

-# Question 1: Spica Write-up
+# Question 1: Remus Write-up
 ## Main Idea
 #### (A description of the vulnerability)